DataSF/datasf-profiler/README.md

 # DataSF Profiler

-## Aspects of Data Quality -> Open data programs should monitor the following data quality metrics on their open data portals:
-* Completeness
-* Validity
-* Timeliness
-* Uniqueness
-* Consistency
-* Accuracy

 ## Why do data profiling?
 * Data profiling helps us make an assessment of data quality
 * It assists in the discovery of anomalies within the data